unsignedzero/PowerAnalyze/README.md

 # Version/Changelog #

+* Optimized leave-one-out (LOO) parameters to get the best results.

 ## 0.9.0.0 [2014-02-26] #
 * Bugfix: Typos fixed with one of the front files.
 * Leave one out, as known as n-folds, where n is the size of the training set,